mohamedsamy11202/Analog-IC-Design/README.md

 # Analog-IC-Design
-Design and analysis of analog and mixed-signal circuits, including amplifiers, oscillators, ADC/DACs, and transistor-level simulations using industry-standard tools
+Design and analysis of analog and mixed-signal circuits, including amplifiers, oscillators, ADC/DACs, and transistor-level simulations using industry-standard tools such as Cadence Virtuoso .